PrincessColumbia/storytellersspeakeasy/templates/author_introduction.md

 > Post in #introductions!
 Link your post in #introductions in the Author tags on #the-library.
 > You may add an image for an avatar or selfie if you're so inclined.
 > :null:
+> Title your post with your username.
+> Tag your post in #introductions with the `storyteller` tag.
+>
 > Text in markup like this, with the :bulb: callouts, is instructional and should be deleted before posting.

 ## About Me
 > :bulb: A free-form introduction to you.
-Don't forget to set roles for your DM preferences and pronouns in #Channels and Roles!
+Don't forget to set roles for your DM preferences and pronouns in  [#Channels and Roles](https://discord.com/channels/260074028600000513/customize-community)!

 Tell us about yourself!
 What makes you tick?
 What do you love?
 Pineapple on pizza?
 Team Edward or Team Jacob?
 (Team Buffy, let's be real.)